MET Computer Science Academic Policies Manual

 In special cases, MS degree candidates may be allowed to take a graduate course outside Metropolitan College.
 In such cases, approval must be obtained before registering for the course.

-A candidate for the MS in Computer Science, MS in Computer Information Systems or, MS in Telecommunication may transfer a maximum of eight credit hours of advanced standing into the program.
-This is equivalent to two courses taken at Metropolitan College.
-Courses may not be transferred into the MS in Health Informatics, MS in Software Development or MS in Applied Data Analytics Degree.
-A candidate for a Graduate Certificate may transfer a maximum of 4 credits hours.
-This is equivalent to one course taken at Metropolitan College.
+A candidate for the MS in Computer Science or MS in Computer Information Systems may transfer a maximum of eight credit hours of advanced standing into the program, equivalent to two courses taken at Metropolitan College.
+Courses cannot be transferred into the MS in Health Informatics, MS in Software Development, or MS in Applied Data Analytics programs.
+A candidate for a Graduate Certificate may transfer a maximum of four credit hours, which is equivalent to one course taken at Metropolitan College.

 Petition for Transfer Credit Approval